Narmada2706/Face_Detection-and-eye_detection-using-opencv/README.md

 It is a machine learning algorithm used to identify objects in image or video based on the concepts of features proposed by Paul Viola and Michael Jones in 2001.

 # The algorithm contains four stages:
-Haar Feature Selection
+1)Haar Feature Selection
-Creating Intergal Images
+2)Creating Intergal Images
-Adaboost Training
+3)Adaboost Training
-Cascading Classifiers
+4)Cascading Classifiers

 # WHO I AM ?
 My Name is Narmada .I am Pursuing Third Year in Computer Science And Engineering from SGGS College Nanded.